-Changing consumer behavior is key to reducing food waste in restaurants, as consumer dish waste is a major source of food waste outside the home.
+Changing consumer behavior is key to reducing food waste in restaurants, as consumer dish waste is an essential source of waste generated outside the home.
 It is necessary to promote consumer awareness about the importance of avoiding food waste and encourage responsible consumption practices.